Tips on How To Have Healthier Eyes

 - A disease

 One of the best treatments for this is to release your tension by going for a walk or visiting a psychologist who can identify what might help.
-Don’t forget to eat better, get plenty of rest at night, and don’t push yourself so hard.
+Don’t forget to eat better, get plenty of rest at night and don’t push yourself so hard to make sure your eyes are healthier than before.